vmware-tanzu/tanzu-dev-portal/content/guides/reactive-spring-security-simple.md

     }

 ```
-Whats happening is a usual test setup, but lets inspect what our test means:
+Lets inspect what this test means:

-1) Using `@SpringBootTest` ensures we get full autowiring of our production code to setup the RSocket server.
+1) Using `@SpringBootTest` ensures we get full autowiring of our production code to configure the RSocket server.
-2) Create a requester that omits setup authentication metadata.
+2) Create a requester that omits authentication metadata in the `setup` frame.
 3) The test site is simple and merely sends a request to the `status` route that returns whether we are authenticated or not.
-4) Because our server configuration states that setup must be authenticated, we should expect a [RejectedSetupExeption](https://github.com/rsocket/rsocket-java/blob/master/rsocket-core/src/main/java/io/rsocket/exceptions/RejectedSetupException.java) error upon request.
+4) The 'status' route is not locked down, but our server configuration states that connection setup must be authenticated.
+Thus, we will expect a [RejectedSetupExeption](https://github.com/rsocket/rsocket-java/blob/master/rsocket-core/src/main/java/io/rsocket/exceptions/RejectedSetupException.java) error upon request.

-Next, we will test when we send authenticated requests without authentication setup:
+Next, we will test when we send authenticated requests without sending the authentication `setup` frame:

 ```kotlin
     @Test